We are an international group of experts in childhood feeding and eating disorders;

 we are authors and clinicians, researchers, advocates, and teachers.

 Jo is a feeding dynamics specialist, researcher, and registered therapist.
 She helps families of avoidant eaters with the relational and emotional aspects of food and feeding.
-Jo is also an award-winning writer on feeding and is in the final stages of a PhD in psychology.
+Jo is also an award-winning writer on feeding and completed a PhD in psychology.
 Her research area is parental feeding practices in the context of avoidant eating.
 Jo is the author of Helping Children Develop a Positive Relationship with Food (Jessica Kingsley Publishers).
 She trains and supervises feeding professionals and is interested in helping clinicians from diverse disciplines draw on psychological and psychotherapeutic theory in their practice.

 Katja Rowell MD